About the course

 - To develop the knowledge, skills and understanding to prepare you for your first year of teaching as a Newly Qualified Teacher (NQT) and beyond.

 The interview process will take half a day.
-The panel will include the Teacher Training Lead from BEYTC plus the Headteacher or Deputy Headteacher from St Paul's Nursery School and Children’s Centre and there may be a representative from CLF.
+The panel will include the BEYTSA programme lead, a member of the Teaching School and a representative from CLF.

 How school placements work